coinsop/kraken-wrapper/README.md

-# A wrapper for the Kraren exchange API
+# A wrapper for the Kraken exchange API